Checklist: What It Takes To Be Part Of The $300bn Cross-border Ecommerce Industry

 Cross-border Readiness Checklist

 If you are planning to concentrate on multiple markets.
-It is recommended that your ecommerce platform or ecommerce marketplace have a multi-site capability.
-This will allow you to manage multiple website from one admin dashboard.
+It is recommended that your e-commerce platform or e-commerce marketplace have a multi-site capability.
+This will allow you to manage multiple websites from one admin dashboard.
 For example, you could have a site ‘example.com.au’ specifically for Australia, this can have goods and content targeting Australian customers.
 Similarly, you can have a site ‘example.cn’ with language and products targeting Chinese customers.
 Both these sites can be managed from a single backend.

-As found in the PayPal-Nelson survey, security is one of the main concern that should be consider in cross-border ecommerce.
+As found in the PayPal-Nelson survey, security is one of the main concern that should be considered in cross-border e-commerce.
 It is recommended to have the payment methods commonly preferred by the users in the market(s) you are planning to serve.
-The ecommerce platform should be capable of managing COD, accepting multiple debit/credit cards and integrating multiple payment methods like PayPal, eWAY, online banking etc.
+The e-commerce platform should be capable of managing COD, accepting multiple debit/credit cards and integrating multiple payment methods like PayPal, eWAY, online banking etc.

 As you know the kind of currency used obviously varies between countries.
-However, it is very important that your ecommerce platform is capable of handling the currency exchange rates so that you won’t run into loss.
-The platform should be equipped with an API which automatically updates the currency rates and should have facility to manually edit them as well.
+However, it is very important that your e-commerce platform is capable of handling the currency exchange rates so that you won’t run into a loss.
+The platform should be equipped with an API which automatically updates the currency rates and should have a facility to manually edit them as well.

-As revealed in the PayPal-Nelson survey, trust is a critical factor in cross-border ecommerce.
+As revealed in the PayPal-Nelson survey, trust is a critical factor in cross-border e-commerce.
 The sites should try to use efficient delivery service and provide insurance options as optional.
-The ecommerce platform should be capable of handle multiple shipping configurations like fixed charge, percentage, charged per order/item etc. apart from the capability of integrating third party shipping API’s.
-If you are planning to have BOPUS (Buy Online Pickup in Store) facility the platform should have facility to configure collection points.
+The e-commerce platform should be capable of handle multiple shipping configurations like fixed charge, percentage, charged per order/item etc. apart from the capability of integrating third-party shipping API’s.
+If you are planning to have BOPUS (Buy Online Pickup in Store) facility the platform should have a facility to configure collection points.